DEEPIKAKANNAN25/AWS_Project/README.md

 I unchecked "Block all public access" since my goal was to host a public website.

-Warning: Only disable this for public websites, as it allows global read access—ensure your bucket policy is restrictive to avoid security risks.
+⚠️ Warning: Only disable this for public websites, as it allows global read access.
+Ensure your bucket policy is restrictive to avoid security risks.
+For better security, limit public access to only the necessary objects.
 🖼️ 4.
 Versioning Configuration ([images/4-versioning-settings.png](images/4-versioning-settings.png))

 I enabled versioning for backup and recovery (optional but recommended).